axelarnetwork/axelar-contract-deployments/releases/solana/2025-09-GMP-vanilla.md

 ## Background

-This is the v1.0.0 Solana GMP release.
+This is the vanilla Solana GMP release.

 ## Deployment